karinalata/karinalata/README.md

 ### Hi there!!! 👋
-My name is Karina Latasiewicz, I'm a Computer Science Student @ UIChicago and am learning C/C++.
+My name is Karina Latasiewicz, I'm a Computer Science Student @ UIChicago and am currently learning C/C++.
-My interests include data science & cybersecurity.
+I 💗 automation and hiking.